 If you are an undergraduate degree-seeking student, your first step is to speak with an advisor in the Advising, Retention, and Career Center, 2100 Vicki Lord Larson Hall, 715-836-3487, email@example.com.

 If you are a graduate, post baccalaureate student, or special (non-degree seeking) student, you may withdraw here.

-All students: Beginning the eleventh week, you are not allowed to withdraw from the University unless you are given special permission by the Associate Dean of your college.
+All students: Beginning the thirteenth week, you are not allowed to withdraw from the University unless you are given special permission by the Associate Dean of your college.

 COLLEGE OF ARTS AND SCIENCES

 Withdrawal (Fall or Spring Semester)

 If I drop all of my classes (withdraw from the University), will I still get grades?

 If all of your classes are scheduled to meet the entire semester: